THE NEXT BEST ROAD BIKE SHOES

 Perhaps most importantly, the shoe’s last or mold seems the same.
 I sensed no difference from the toe box room back through the heel cup width.

-There are several notable differences between the two models that, for me and perhaps for you, do affect the price-performance considerations and choice between them.
+There are several other notable differences between the two models that, for me and perhaps for you, do affect the price-performance considerations and choice between them.

 Comfort – I found the RC703 less comfortable than the S-Phyre RC903 during the summer months.
 The RC703’s uppers are made of a thicker, less pliable material.
 While the two models share the same pin-hole ventilation pattern, there’s a smaller mesh area above the middle toes for heat to escape in the RC703.

-Staying with the comfort theme for a moment, if you have pronounced or sensitive muscles and tendons that run between your ankles in the front or anterior area of your legs (anterior tibial muscles and tendons), you know the feeling when a long or stiff shoe tongue rubs up against it.
+Staying with the comfort theme for a moment, if you have pronounced or sensitive muscles and tendons that run between your ankles in the front or anterior area of your legs (anterior tibial muscles and tendons), you know the feeling when a long or stiff shoe tongue rubs up against them.

 Thanks to the randomness of my anatomy, I have that issue with just my right leg and find some shoes far less comfortable than others for this reason.